ericleasemorgan/reader-toolbox/README.md

 # Distant Reader Toolbox

-The Distant Reader Toolbox is a command-line interface for interacting with Distant Reader study carrels.
+A command-line interface for interacting with Distant Reader study carrels

 ## Installation